Overcoming Healthcare Disparities: Primary Care’s Role in Achieving Equity

 A diverse healthcare workforce also contributes to reducing bias and stereotypes within the healthcare system.
 When healthcare professionals come from various backgrounds, it challenges stereotypes and promotes cultural understanding.
 It helps prevent discriminatory practices and ensures that all individuals receive equitable care regardless of their race, ethnicity, or cultural background.

-See also Understanding the Role of Pharmacists in Primary Care
+See also Enhancing Patient Experience in Primary Care Settings

 Promoting Equitable Care